Aspect Ratio Image

 Only 25% are very satisfied

-Only 25% of adults were very satisfied with their prescription treatment in a 2015 survey of prescription-treated patients with IBS-C13
+Only 25% of adults were very satisfied with their prescription treatment in a 2015 survey of prescription-treated patients with IBS-C9

-Based on data from a 2015 online survey of 1,667 patients with IBS-C, 311 of the 1,667 patients were prescription-treated and responded to a 5-point scale where 1 is very dissatisfied and 5 is very satisfied.13
+Based on data from a 2015 online survey of 311 prescription-treated patients with IBS-C who responded to a 5-point scale where 1 is very dissatisfied and 5 is very satisfied.9

 Ask your adult patients with IBS‑C,